thecodehunter/react-native-activity-rings/README.md

 ## Coming soon

-Visualize more than 100 percentage on a ring is a valuable feature for specific use cases like Apple does on the smart watch.
+Visualize more than 100 percentage on a ring is a valuable feature for specific use cases like the Apple Watch.
 Stay tuned!